 I am a Lecturer in Sociology in the Department of Social and Policy Sciences at University of Bath.
-I was previously based at Liverpool Hope University (2015-16) and the Centre for the Study of Human Rights at the London School of Economics where I taught on the MSc Human Rights and across the undergraduate curriculum in the Department of Sociology (2009-2015).
+I was previously at at Liverpool Hope University and the Centre for the Study of Human Rights at the London School of Economics.

-My main research interests are in the sociology of human rights, transitional justice and memory.
-I am a member of the British Sociological Association and the Historical Dialogues, Justice and Memory network.
-I have published my work in leading journals including the International Journal of Transitional Justice and Memory Studies.
-My forthcoming book, Transitional Justice and Memory in Cambodia (2017), explores the different ways that memory is implicated in the ongoing prosecutions at the Khmer Rouge Tribunal (Routlege, Memory Studies: Global Constellations series).
+My main research interests are in the sociology of human rights, transitional justice and memory studies.
+I have published my work in leading journals including the International Journal of Human Rights, International Journal of Transitional Justice, and Memory Studies.
+My book, Transitional Justice and Memory in Cambodia (2017), explores the different ways that memory is implicated in the ongoing prosecutions at the Khmer Rouge Tribunal (Routlege, Memory Studies: Global Constellations series).

 I offer undergraduate and postgraduate teaching in at University of Bath in Race and Racism, Researching Social Change and the Sociology of Human Rights.